teamwalnut/rescript-urql/docs/getting-started.md

 ## Linking Client with Provider

 Once you have your `Client` setup, you'll need to pass it to your `Provider`, which should wrap the root level of your application.
-This allows `reason-urql`'s components and hooks to access the `Client` to execute operations lower down in your React tree.
+This allows `reason-urql`'s hooks to access the `Client` to execute operations lower down in your React tree.

 ```reason
 open ReasonUrql;